awslabs/mountpoint-s3-csi-driver/README.md

 ## Features
 * **Static Provisioning** - Associate an existing S3 bucket with a [PersistentVolume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) (PV) for consumption within Kubernetes.
 * **Mount Options** - Mount options can be specified in the PersistentVolume (PV) resource to define how the volume should be mounted.
 For Mountpoint-specific options, take a look at the [Mountpoint docs for configuration](https://github.com/awslabs/mountpoint-s3/blob/main/doc/CONFIGURATION.md).
+* **Pod Sharing** - Multiple workloads can share a single Mountpoint instance when appropriate, improving resource utilization.
+See [Pod Sharing](docs/FEATURES.md#pod-sharing) for more details.

 Mountpoint for Amazon S3 does not implement all the features of a POSIX file system, and there are some differences that may affect compatibility with your application.
 See [Mountpoint file system behavior](https://github.com/awslabs/mountpoint-s3/blob/main/doc/SEMANTICS.md) for a detailed description of Mountpoint's behavior and POSIX support and how they could affect your application.